 Applying for Portuguese nationality by descent is available to individuals whose parents, Portuguese nationals or residents, were either living in the country or abroad when the applicant was born.
 Several situations are possible and our team lists some of these below:

-- the individual was born abroad with one of the parents being Portuguese or one of the grandparents being Portuguese;
+2. the individual was born abroad with one of the parents being Portuguese or one of the grandparents being Portuguese;

 As seen above, there are options to apply for citizenship both based solely on ancestry (if a parent or grandparent was a Portuguese citizen) or if the parents were legal residents in the country, even before they had to spend the minimum number of years in Portugal before they could apply themselves for citizenship.

-While citizenship by descent is not available to all foreign nationals, an individual can request citizenship in Portugal by naturalization if he or she has been legally residing in the country for at least 5 years.
+While citizenship by descent or by birth is not available to all foreign nationals, an individual can request citizenship in Portugal by naturalization if he or she has been legally residing in the country for at least 5 years.
 The applicant will also need to meet other requirements along with the minimum residency, such as having sufficient knowledge of the Portuguese language, sufficient income, and being integrated into the community.

 What are the needed documents?